agentcontest/massim_2020/docs/scenario.md

 ## Environment

 The environment is a rectangular grid.
 The dimensions are not known to the agents.
 Agents only perceive positions relative to their own.
 The x-axis goes from left to right (or eastwards) and the y-axis from top to bottom (southwards).
+Each cell of the grid contains up to one thing that may collide with other things (i.e. agents and blocks for now).
+Only in the beginning of the simulation, an agent shares *the same* cell with one agent of the other team/s (to ensure fairness).
+Once one of the agents has moved, they cannot overlap again later.

 ### Things